TN 91 (05-24)

 Example 2 - Monthly wage report determined to be an “alleged” wage amount

-The FO representative correctly enters the monthly wage report in the “Alleged Amount” column on the Wages page for ABC Company, issues a wage report receipt to Jane, and requests that Jane send in her pay stubs for the month of January.
+The FO representative correctly enters the monthly wage report in the “Alleged Amount” column on the Wages page for ABC Company, issues a wage report receipt to Jane, and requests that Jane send in their pay stubs for the month of January.

 Example 3 - Combination of pay stubs and a “reported” wage amount